UniversityInternationalComing to Hannover

 Postdocs and visiting researchers

-• Reception for visiting researchers and events programme
+• Reception and events programme for visiting researchers

 Contact information for students

-Echange programmes
+Exchange programmes

 Anne Höch